John Starks: New York Knicks

 One of the low points of Starks' career came in the 1994 NBA Finals against the Houston Rockets.
 In the closing seconds of Game 3 and the Knicks trailing by three, Starks was fouled by Rockets center Hakeem Olajuwon while attempting a three-pointer.
 At the time, the NBA allowed only two free throws during a foul on a three-pointer.
 Starks made both, but Houston won 93–89 (the league would change the rule to allow three free throws the next season).
 Starks and the Knicks then watched their home court host the New York Rangers' first Stanley Cup celebration in 54 years, with their 3–2 win over the Vancouver Canucks in Game 7 of the 1994 Stanley Cup Finals.
 It served as an inspiration for the Knicks to recover to take a 3–2 series lead going into Game 6.
-However, in the final seconds of Game 6, Olajuwon blocked Starks' last-second 3-point attempt to give Houston an 86–84 victory.
+However, in the final seconds of Game 6, Olajuwon blocked Starks' last-second three-point attempt to give Houston an 86–84 victory.
 In Game 7, Starks had one of the worst games of his career, shooting 2-for-18 from the field, including 1-for-10 in the fourth quarter.
 The Rockets went on to win the game and the championship.

-In 1995, Starks became the first player to hit 200 three pointers in a single season.
+In 1995, Starks became the first player to hit 200 three-pointers in a single season.
 In the offseason, Pat Riley left the Knicks to go to the Miami Heat after a dispute with then General Manager Dave Checketts.
 The Knicks hired Don Nelson, bringing back the tensions from Starks' first season in Golden State.
 Nelson started Hubert Davis over Starks.
 Nelson was eventually fired mid-season, and the Knicks replaced him with Jeff Van Gundy.
-In 1996 Allan Houston took Starks' starting spot.
+In 1996, Allan Houston took Starks' starting spot.
 Starks was a steady contributor off the bench and won the NBA Sixth Man of the Year award in 1997.

-On February 18, 1997, Starks hit a buzzer-beating three-pointer to defeat the Phoenix Suns at home 95–94.
-On the play, he rebounded an Allan Houston missed three while getting to the three-point line and head-faked the Suns Wesley Person before releasing the shot just as the horn sounded.
+On February 18, 1997, Starks hit a buzzer-beating three-pointer to defeat the Phoenix Suns at home, 95–94.
+On the play, he rebounded an Allan Houston missed three while getting to the three-point line and head-faked the Suns' Wesley Person before releasing the shot just as the horn sounded.
 Replays were inconclusive as to whether the shot was released in time, but the basket stood.
 This may have been the most dramatic regular season moment of Starks' career, as it was his only buzzer beater to win an NBA game.

 Return to Golden State

-In January 1999, Starks was traded back to his original team, the Golden State Warriors.
-Starks was traded along with Chris Mills and Terry Cummings in exchange for Latrell Sprewell.
-Starks remained with the Warriors until February 2000, when he was traded to the Chicago Bulls as part of a three-team trade.
+In January 1999, Starks was traded back to his original team, the Golden State Warriors, along with Chris Mills and Terry Cummings, in exchange for Latrell Sprewell.
+Starks remained with the Warriors until February 2000, when he was traded to the Chicago Bulls as part of a three-team trade that sent Billy Owens and Larry Hughes to the Warriors.